D'eux: 15th anniversary edition

-To celebrate the 15th anniversary of D'eux, Legacy Recordings released in November 2009 in Europe and in December 2009 in Canada D'eux – 15th Anniversary Edition. on 27 November 2009 in France, It includes the CD with original album tracks plus three demos from the personal archives of Jean-Jacques Goldman ("Pour que tu m'aimes encore", "Le ballet", "J'irai où tu iras") and two instrumental versions of "Vole" and "Pour que tu m'aimes encore".
-It also contains an opendisc access to unpublished photographs of the cover sessions and listen to an alternate version of "J'attendais" with different lyrics by Goldman.
-The bonus DVD includes the Sonia Benezra's television special Spécial Dimanche from April 1995, distributed exclusively in Quebec, where Dion interpreted "Je sais pas", "J'irai où tu iras" in duet with Goldman, "Les derniers seront les premiers", "Pour que tu m'aimes encore" and "Vole".
-Between the songs, there were interviews with Dion and Goldman.
-It also includes four music videos: "Pour que tu m'aimes encore", "Les derniers seront les premiers", "J'attendais" and "Je sais pas".
-D'eux – 15th Anniversary Edition also includes a booklet of forty pages in a double digipack.
-It includes two previously unpublished texts by Goldman, one from 1995 to launch the album, and the other specially done for D'eux – 15th Anniversary Edition.
-There are also previously unpublished photographs of the sessions for the cover and reproduction of the text manuscript of Goldman's "Pour que tu m'aimes encore".
+To mark the 15th anniversary of D'eux, Legacy Recordings issued D'eux – 15th anniversary edition in November 2009 in Europe and in December 2009 in Canada.
+The edition was released on 27 November 2009 in France.

+The anniversary edition includes the original album together with rare and previously unreleased material from Jean-Jacques Goldman's personal archives.
+These recordings comprise three demos—"Pour que tu m'aimes encore", "Le ballet", and "J'irai où tu iras"—as well as instrumental versions of "Vole" and "Pour que tu m'aimes encore".
+The release also provides opendisc access to unpublished photographs from the album's cover sessions and an alternate version of "J'attendais" with revised lyrics by Goldman.

+The bonus DVD contains the 1995 television special Spécial Dimanche, hosted by Sonia Benezra and originally broadcast in Quebec.
+The program includes live performances of "Je sais pas", "J'irai où tu iras" (with Goldman), "Les derniers seront les premiers", "Pour que tu m'aimes encore", and "Vole", along with interview segments that document the working relationship between Dion and Goldman.
+The DVD also includes four music videos: "Pour que tu m'aimes encore", "Les derniers seront les premiers", "J'attendais", and "Je sais pas".

+D'eux – 15th anniversary edition is packaged in a double digipack with a 40‑page booklet.
+It includes two previously unpublished texts by Goldman—one written in 1995 for the album's initial release and another prepared for the anniversary edition—together with rare photographs from the cover sessions and a reproduction of Goldman's handwritten lyrics for "Pour que tu m'aimes encore".

 Track listing

-All tracks produced by Jean-Jacques Goldman and Erick Benzi.
-All tracks written by Goldman, except "Je sais pas" (Goldman, J. Kapler) and "Cherche encore" (Benzi).
+All tracks were written by Jean-Jacques Goldman, except where noted, and produced by Goldman and Erick Benzi.